UP Passenger Car Roster

 August 4, 2006

-Work on UP Passenger Cars roster resumed after a major data source has become available.
+Work on UP Passenger Cars roster resumed after a major data source became available.

 Added updates to Harriman car listings.